vlvrd/bondo/content/about/vlvrd.md

 title: "vlvrd"
 ---

-vlvrd is a space colony.
+vlvrd is a space adventure.

 wait.